ahettlin/angular-cli-workshop/Exercise-3.md

   public add(task: string) {
     if (task) {
-      // This would typically be a call to the back-end to create the new entity and return the object with an ID
+      // This would typically be a call to the back-end to create the new entity and return the object with an ID.
       // For now, we'll just compute the next highest ID and use that. const nextId = this.todos.reduce((max, todo) => Math.max(max, todo.id), 0) + 1;
       this.todos.push({